wp-plugins/responsive-lightbox/readme.txt

 = Features include: =

-* Select from 4 responsive lightbox scripts (SwipeBox, prettyPhoto, FancyBox, Nivo Lightbox)
+* Select from 5 responsive lightbox scripts (SwipeBox, prettyPhoto, FancyBox, Nivo Lightbox, Image Lightbox)
 * Automatically add lightbox to WordPress image galleries
 * Automatically add lightbox to WordPress image links
 * Automatically add lightbox to WordPress video links (YouTube, Vimeo)
 * Option to display single post images as a gallery
+* Option to trigger lightbox on custom jquery events
 * Enter a selector for lightbox
 * Highly customizable settings for each of the lightbox scripts
 * Multisite support